crate/crate-tutorials/docs/generate-time-series/go.rst

 Now, create a function that makes an HTTP GET request to the Open Notify API endpoint and returns longitude and latitude as a `geo_point`_ declaration.

-The Go standard library comes with great support for HTTP client and server implementations in the `net/http`_ package.
-In this example you’ll use it to issue an HTTP GET request to the API endpoint.

-Then you will read the response body and unmarshal the JSON into your defined struct ``issInfo``.

-Lastly, you will format the return string and return it.

 .. code-block:: js